Skip to content

 Following our discussion, we’ll perform a gentle and thorough examination.
 This includes assessing your jaw’s movement, checking your posture, and observing your body’s overall alignment.
 We take a holistic approach because TMJ problems are often connected to imbalances elsewhere in the body, particularly in the upper neck.
 This complete assessment is the first step in our new patient process.

-A Closer Look with PostureIQ™ and Neurological Scans
+Getting a Clear Picture with PostureIQ™ and Neurological Scans

 To get to the root of the problem, we need to see what’s happening beneath the surface.
 That’s why we use advanced diagnostic tools to get a precise, objective look at your body’s alignment and nervous system function.
 We use PostureIQ™ to create a digital map of your posture, revealing subtle imbalances that could be contributing to the strain on your jaw.